 Any bags you carry onto the plane can’t have any containers of liquid or jelly over 3.4 ounces.
 You can find the full list of liquids and gels on the TSA’s “What Can I Bring?”
 List.

-If you are bringing vaseline in your carry-on bag, you can find travel-size containers of vaseline at most stores, just like how you can find travel-size shampoo, body wash, and other toiletries.
+If you are bringing vaseline in your carry-on bag, you can find travel-size containers of vaseline at most stores, just like how you can find travel-size shampoo, bars of soap, body wash, and other toiletries.

 Uses for Vaseline When Traveling